 - (I) Children's body temperature can increase more rapidly than adults in the same water with elevated temperatures (above 99° F).
-Children should spend less time in water above body temperature than adults. - WARNING The use of alcohol, drugs, or medication can greatly increase the 8. risk of hyperthermia. - (J) The use of alcohol, drugs, or medication before or during spa use may lead to unconsciousness with the possibility of drowning. - (K) Persons using medication should consult a physician before using a spa since some medication may induce drowsiness while other medication may affect heart rate, blood pressure, and circulation. - 9.
-Reminder: A safe temperature for swimming or aquatic exercise is around 80° F. - 10.
-People with infections, sores or the like should not use the spa.
-Warm and hot water temperatures may allow the growth of infectious bacteria if not properly disinfected. - 11.
-DANGER - RISK OF ELECTRIC SHOCK.
-Do not permit any electric appliance, such as a light, telephone, radio or television, within five (5) feet of the spa.
-Never operate any electrical appliances from inside the spa or while wet.
+Children should spend less time in water above body temperature than adults. - 8.
+WARNING - The use of alcohol, drugs, or medication can greatly increase the risk of hyperthermia. - (J) The use of alcohol, drugs, or medication before or during spa use may lead to unconsciousness with the possibility of drowning. - (K) Persons using medication should consult a physician before using a spa since some medication may induce drowsiness while other medication may affect heart rate, blood pressure, and circulation. - 9 Reminder: A safe temperature for swimming or aquatic exercise is around 80° F. - 10 People with infections, sores or the like should not use the spa.
+Warm and hot water temperatures may allow the growth of infectious bacteria if not properly disinfected.

-ODIVING DANGER: DIVING MAY RESULT IN SERIOUS INJURY OR DEATH.
+DIVING DANGER: DIVING MAY RESULT IN SERIOUS INJURY OR DEATH.